khaas99/GC05-Code/README.md

 # GC05-Code

-Matlab code for computing Pmax on a transect using GC05
+Pmax_GC.m - Matlab function for computing Pmax on a transect using GC05

+example.zip - Compressed folder containing example for using the Pmax_GC function